timothymillar/TEFingerprint/docs/method.rst

  its :math:`m_\text{pts} - 1` nearest neighbours.

-Initial clusters are identified as in IDBCAN using a density defined by :math:`m_\text{pts}` and :math:`\varepsilon`.
+Initial clusters are identified as in DBICAN using a density defined by :math:`m_\text{pts}` and :math:`\varepsilon`.
 Support of the initial clusters is then assessed in comparison to its child clusters (2 or more subsets of density connected objects that exist bellow the